 In the System Equipment segment, we will enhance profitability, driven by products such as handheld terminals and electronic cash registers.

 We will rapidly establish new businesses such as the 2.5D printing system.
 Our 2.5D printing system, which can output prototypes with texture such as cloth, stone, and leather in a significantly shorter time than previously using the world’s first electromagnetic shaping technology, was highly acclaimed for its innovativeness and market potential at CEATEC JAPAN, Asia’s largest international IT and electronics expo held in October, and received the first triple award.
 There has been a sharp increase in inquiries from companies in a wide range of industries such as automobiles, building materials, and apparel in and outside Japan, and we plan to start taking orders within fiscal 2018.

 Message for Shareholders

 Casio is making steady strides in strengthening its business position, maintaining a policy of providing shareholder returns based on performance.
-Regarding the distribution of dividends to shareholders, our basic policy is to provide stable dividends, thus we will provide an annual dividend of ¥40 yen per share, the same as in the previous fiscal year based on fiscal 2017 performance, and plan to maintain an annual dividend of ¥40 per share in the next fiscal year as well.
-In fiscal 2018, we will attempt a V-shaped recovery in earnings to further enhance shareholder returns.
-Going forward, we will continue making every effort to execute management in a way that meets the expectations of our shareholders.
+Regarding the distribution of dividends to shareholders, our basic policy is to provide stable dividends, thus we provided an interim dividend of ¥20 per share.
+Going forward, we will continue making every effort to reform management in a way that meets the expectations of our shareholders.